johnstonbl01/clementinejs/tutorials/tutorial-beginner.md

 Let's test the application now to ensure this is working correctly.
 Again from the project folder, type `$ node server.js` into the terminal.

-Point the browser to `localhost:3000` and you should again see "Hello world!"
+Point the browser to `localhost:3000` and you should see "Hello, world!"

 ### Refactoring Routes